Why Do Christians Support Israel?

 Stand for Israel | December 5, 2022

 There are many reasons why Christians support Israel.
-One of the most important is that God blesses those who bless Israel.
-Giving to His people not only fulfills this biblical calling, it also provides help to others and is a truly virtuous way to live.
+One of the most important is God’s promise to bless those who bless Israel.
+Giving to His people not only fulfills this biblical calling, it also provides help to people in need.
 Many Christians support Israel and her people because they are filling a moral duty while carrying out God’s Word.

 5 Reasons Why Christians Support Israel